FNALLPC/statistics-das/setup.md

 2. Sign in to Single Sign On (SSO) with your CERN account username and password

-3. Configure container environment parameters and click on "start session"
+3. Configure container environment parameters and click on "Start My Session"
 >
 > you can use the defauly parameters: (Software Stack: 104a, Platform: CentOS 7 (gcc 11), Number of cores: 4, Memory: 8 GB, Spark cluster: None)
 4. On the upper right corner, click on "`New Terminal >_`" button.
 This opens a new tab with a terminal